Follow the conference on X #DSLConference

 Stay fully up to date with the latest developments at the Designated Safeguarding Lead Annual Update Conference - the essential event for DSLs and school leaders responsible for safeguarding practice.

-You will also gain clarity on the Online Safety Act, emerging forms of digital harm and exploitation, and your new responsibilities around mandatory reporting of child sexual abuse.
+You will also gain clarity on the Online Safety Act, emerging forms of digital harm and exploitation, including AI-related risks, and your new responsibilities around mandatory reporting of child sexual abuse.
+Alongside this, you will begin to prepare for forthcoming guidance relating to supporting children who are questioning their gender.

-Packed with practical insights, actionable strategies and the latest guidance from leading safeguarding specialists, this conference will ensure your school is confident, compliant and well prepared to maintain a robust culture of safeguarding excellence.
+Packed with practical insights, actionable strategies and the latest guidance from leading safeguarding specialists, this conference will ensure your school is confident, compliant and well prepared to strengthen and sustain a robust culture of safeguarding excellence.

 Who should attend?